Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 One nice thing about these iCloud Plus features is that they’re going to be built into iCloud and will be available for the same prices that Apple is currently charging.

-Of all of the above, Private Relay seems to be the most interesting one, and while it’s not considered technically a VPN – as Apple also implies – it does act in a similar fashion by adding an extra layer of privacy and security while you’re browsing the internet.
+Of all of the above, Private Relay seems to be the most interesting one.
+And while it’s not technically a VPN – as Apple also implies – it does act in a similar fashion by adding an extra layer of privacy and security while you’re browsing the internet.

 Private Relay is a new Internet privacy service that’s built right into iCloud, allowing users to connect to and browse the web in a more secure and private way.

-While Private Relay will be cataloged by many as a built-in iCloud Plus VPN feature, it’s also worth mentioning the differences between this so-called VPN and other traditional standalone VPN services with an old presence on the market.
+While many will view Private Relay as a built-in iCloud Plus VPN feature, it’s also worth mentioning the differences between this so-called VPN and other traditional standalone VPN services with an old presence on the market.

-Since the feature isn’t officially launched yet, we don’t know all the technical details about it, nor can we personally test it to see how it compares to other already-known VPNs based on performance or on what it offers.
+Since the feature isn’t officially out yet, we don’t know all the technical details about it.
+Nor can we personally test it to see how it compares to other already-known VPNs based on performance or on what it offers.

-We know that you are just as curious as – or even more than – we are about how Private Relay will look like but unfortunately now it’s only in the implementation phase as part of the new iCloud Plus cloud service which will be launched later this year.
+We know that you are just as curious as we are about how Private Relay will look like.
+But unfortunately now it’s only in the implementation phase as part of the new iCloud Plus cloud service which will arrive later this year.

-Until that happens, let’s take a look at some additional details regarding Private Relay and see in what ways it’s similar to a VPN based on the information already provided by Apple and also find out where it will be available once it is officially launched.
+Until that happens, let’s take a look at some additional details regarding Private Relay and see in what ways it’s similar to a VPN.
+We will base this on the information Apple has already provided and also find out where it will be available once it is officially available.

 Does iCloud Private Relay hide your IP?